OshriArbiv/OshriArbiv-github.io/_pages/about.md

 Feel free to explore my projects and get in touch with me for any collaboration or discussion opportunities.
 Let's unlock the power of data together!

 Thank you for visiting my GitHub page.

-Hey there! my blabla dick bla
-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.